Hallstatt Upper Austria, Austria Travel Guide

 Do not litter.
 Carry out everything you carry in, including all trash.

-Interacting respectfully with Hallstatt''s tradition and community.
+Interacting respectfully with Hallstatt''s culture and community.

 Simple gestures can go a long way in building positive interactions with locals.
 A civil and patient approach is always appreciated.